 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Golf is practically synonymous with Southwest Florida, and truth be told, some of the best golf courses in the U.S. are in Naples, Florida.
-There are over 80 championship courses in the City on the Gulf, and we’ve picked our top five with a few bonuses thrown in for good measure.
+There are over 80 championship courses in the City on the Gulf, and we’ve picked our top five best golf courses in Naples with a few bonuses thrown in for good measure.

-Royal Shell has vacation rentals in each of these communities so you can stay nearby and maximize your relaxation time.
+Royal Shell has vacation rentals in area where the best golf courses in Naples, Florida exist.
 About half of these courses are open to the public.
 Golf passes are available for private ones.
 However, each community is different.
 Some private courses allow guests to play if the homeowner is a club member, provided that privilege extends to the renter in accordance with community rules.

 If you choose to purchase the South Florida PGA GolfPass, passes are valid from May 1 to October 31.
 During that time the courses are likely to be less crowded.
 Southwest Florida, in general, is more relaxed in the summer months, so you’ll also see less congestion on the roads and shorter wait times in restaurants.
 Take advantage of it and enjoy this golf destination without the hustle and bustle of tourist season!